chaynHQ/bloom-frontend/CYPRESS.md

 - First create a local `cypress.env.json` file (this file is in .gitignore and will be ignore by git).
 Example variables are in `cypress.env.example.json`.
 You can ask the team for the environment variables to run Cypress tests and paste them into the file.
 - These variables require users to exist in your database that have certain permissions.
 Firstly you need to create a super admin user in your database.

-- Create a public user through the UI
+- Create a public user through the UI.
 - In the database in `bloom-backend` you will need to set "isSuperAdmin" column to true for the user you created.
+See [BLOOM_USERS.md](/BLOOM_USERS.md) for steps on how to set up different users.
 - There are 2 ways of data seeding with users.
 1 is via a script in the bloom-scripts repo.
 Or 2 creating users through the UI (recommended).

   ### Creating users with the UI (Recommended)

+  - ensure your `bloom-backend` is running.
-  - create a public user through the UI by navigating to the '/' home page and following instrcutions.
+  - create a public user through the UI by navigating to the '/' home page and following instructions to create a user.
   - To create partner admin users, log in as the super admin you created.
 Go to /admin/dashboard and create 1 bumble user and 1 badoo user.
 Make sure the emails are aliases of your own email.
 For example, if my email was 'test@chayn.co', I need to make accounts with emails `test+bumblepartneradmin@chayn.co`, `test+badoopartneradmin@chayn.co`.
+You will need to reset the password through the UI for both of these as firebase provides a random password for you.

   ### Creating users with a script

   - You will need to pull the [bloom-scripts repo](https://github.com/chaynHQ/bloom-scripts).
 This repo contains scripts for data seeding public and partner admin users.
 Note that you can also perform